Kitchen Renovation Planning Guide: Budget, Timeline, and Steps

 Kitchen renovations frequently require permits, especially when they involve:

 Permit costs typically range from $200 to $1,500 depending on scope and jurisdiction.
-The permit process includes plan review, inspections at key stages, and a final sign-off.
+The permit process includes plan review, inspections at key stages, and a final sign-off, and permits can add significant delays, so submit applications as early as possible during planning.
 Skipping permits creates problems when selling your home, may void insurance coverage, and can result in unsafe installations.
 Deciding whether to DIY or hire a professional often comes down to whether the work requires permits and licensed tradespeople.

 Renovation Timeline